 Dr. Eric Topol: We are facing some very important issues today that suggest how bad things are still in 2015.
 One is that we (physicians) make 12 million serious diagnostic medical errors a year, and that is unchanged, as best we know, since To Err is Human was published in 1999.
 It seems that without any changes, this will continue, and it has become inhumane to have all of these errors.
-To the top 20 drugs that are prescribed, by sales, at least, 80% of people are nonresponders.
+To the top 20 drugs that are prescribed, by sales, at least, 80% of people are non-responders.
 We give these drugs.
-We have hope, but the fact is that the plurality of patients don’t respond.
+We have hope, but the fact is that the plurality of patients doesn’t respond.

 Then we have the issues of false-positive results in screening (mammography, PSA levels) at rates that are greater than 60%.
 Yet these tests are done widely in millions of people every year.

 To Err is Human was a report issued by the U.S. Institute of Medicine that looked at the alarming rates of medical errors and medical malpractice in America.
 While not the first such report on medical harm in the U.S., many felt the report would surely serve as a clarion call – a wake-up call for modern medicine.